New & Used Lexus GS: In Depth

 GET A FREE PRICE QUOTE

-The Lexus GS is a mid-size luxury sedan that sits just below the company's flagship, the LS.
-It's available in both V-6 and hybrid versions, and it competes with the Mercedes-Benz E-Class, BMW 5-Series and Audi A6.See our 2013 Lexus GS review for pricing with options, gas mileage information, and specifications
+The Lexus GS is a mid-size sedan that sits below the LS in the Lexus lineup.
+There are available V-6 and V-6 hybrid drivetrains available, making the GS a competitor against the Mercedes-Benz E-Class, BMW 5-Series, and the Audi A6.See our 2013 Lexus GS review for pricing with options, gas mileage information, and specifications

 Over time, the Lexus GS has been configured with an array of eight- and six-cylinder engines to complement its handling-oriented layout.
 The current version is only offered with a six-cylinder, though it also has a hybrid companion model and a new F-Sport performance handling option.